krupek-code/ETL_spark/README.md

-# SwissRe_task
-Repository with coding task for interview.
+Repository with ETL build in databricks

 ## Solution information
 1. The solution is implemented and can be executed using Databricks environment.